-We have selected for you the best restaurants you could possibly find in le Marais area.
+We have selected for you the best restaurants you could possibly find in the Marais area.

 You can dine at many of these restaurants for as little as 15 euros (lunchtime) to 50 euros per person (diner), including three courses, wine and coffee!
-Some will also be slightly more expensive, but value for money is what we look for when selecting the best Paris restaurants.
+Some will be slightly more expensive, but value for money is what we look for when selecting the best Paris restaurants.

-Le Marais district offers such a wide choice of cuisine, many of which are only available in other large metropolitan areas, so take advantage and don't just indulge on French food!
-Open yourself to all sorts of fare you may not have tried before -- as you just might discover some new great tastes.
+The Marais district offers such a wide choice of cuisine—many of which are only available in other large metropolitan areas—so take advantage and don't just indulge on French food!
+Open yourself to all sorts of fare you may not have tried before -- you just might discover some new great tastes.

 PART 1 : THE "DO'S"